JAQuent/Object-Location-Memory-Task/README.md

 - _endMessage_ = String for message to be displayed at the end of the experiment as part of the countdown from _endCountDown_ to zero.
 After that, the task closes automatically.
 - _url_ = String for the url of the HTTPPost server.
 - _username_ = String for the username for the HTTPPost server.
-- _password_ = String for the password for the HTTPPost server. __BE CAREFUL not share a sensitive password with participants as they can also just see the password in the folder.__
+- _password_ = String for the password for the HTTPPost server. __BE CAREFUL not to share a sensitive password with participants as because it can be accessed by everyone.__
 - _changeKeys_ = Specification whether you want to change the default keys from W, A, D plus L to something else.
 Possible values: false/true.
 - _keys_ = A list of strings for the four keys necessary for the task.
 Please check [here](https://docs.unity3d.com/ScriptReference/KeyCode.html) to get the correct names.
 Please do __not__ use "S", "R" or "space bar" as they are reserved keys.
 - _useResponsePixx_ = Specification whether you want to use a responsePixx button box.
 This needs to be configured separately (see below).